 How to deal with these effects?

+We have simple treatment for hard water solutions at home.
 From vinegar to water purifiers, here are some tips on how you can fight the effects of hard water.

 Soap up your dishes and glassware to minimize hard water deposits.
 To remove soap scum, add a combination of one part of apple cider and three parts of purified water.